clairefuzzyelephant/clarity-eats/src/blog/vancouverDay1.md

 Afterwards we headed to Downtown Vancouver to drop off our stuff in our Airbnb and explore the city.

 We lived close to Robson Street, which is a nice location - full of stores and restaurants and cafes, and the busy area extends for multiple blocks.
 I was surprised to find a Machi Machi on Robson Street - I had previously assumed it only existed in NYC.
-Their boba is always solid, although they stuff in a little too many pearls for my own personal preference.
+Their boba is always solid, although they stuff in a little too many pearls for my own personal preference (I could not finish them).

 <div>
     <img src="../images/vancouverDay1/IMG_2166.jpg"